Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: A Unified End-User-Centric Study

 \subsection{Diagnosing the Drivers of Adaptation Challenges}

-We hypothesize that the severe adaptation difficulties may stem from two distinct but compounding factors: (1) the inter-interval distribution shifts driven by temporal non-stationarity; (2) the inherent difficulty of the camera trap.
+We hypothesize that the severe adaptation difficulties may stem from two distinct but compounding factors: (1) the inter-interval distribution shifts driven by temporal non-stationarity; (2) the inherent difficulty of the camera trap data, even when temporal shift is reduced.

-\textbf{Intrinsic difficulty even without temporal shift.} To disentangle these factors, we first consider a deliberately \emph{cheating} setting that removes the effect of inter-interval shift.
-Specifically, we train an \textbf{oracle} model using \emph{all} labeled training data across \emph{all} time intervals at a site, and evaluate it on held-out test data (thus matching the standard i.i.d.-style training paradigm more closely).
-Under this simplified setting, one might expect the oracle to consistently outperform the zero-shot baseline.
+\textbf{Intrinsic difficulty even without temporal shift.} To disentangle these factors, we first consider a deliberately \emph{upper-bound} setting that removes the effect of inter-interval shift.
+Specifically, we train an \textbf{oracle} model using \emph{all} labeled training data across \emph{all} time intervals at a site, and evaluate it on held-out test data.
+This setting more closely resembles standard i.i.d. training than streaming adaptation, and one might therefore expect the oracle model to consistently outperform the zero-shot baseline.
 Surprisingly, this is not the case: on 214/546 camera traps ($\sim$40\%), the oracle model still underperforms the zero-shot model~(\cref{fig:zs_oracle_overall}b).
 This result indicates that temporal shift is not the sole source of difficulty; rather, the \emph{optimization and generalization challenges inherent to camera-trap data} are already substantial even when train and test distributions are more aligned.

-Diving deeper into the data characteristics, we observe that because camera traps acquire images passively (waiting for animals to appear), many species are rarely observed within a given timeframe.
-This fundamental mechanism inherently produces extreme class imbalance within each camera trap.
-As shown in \cref{fig:streamtrap_stat}, the top two majority classes typically dominate, accounting for an average of $\sim$71\% of the total images per camera trap.
-Compounding this issue, the minority classes exist in an extremely low-shot regime: on average, the two least-frequent classes contain only $\sim$49 images in a camera trap, compared to $\sim$4500 images for the two majority classes.
+A key driver of this difficulty is the passive nature of camera-trap data collection.
+Because camera traps must ``wait'' for animals to appear, many species are observed only rarely within a given site or time period, leading to severe class imbalance.
+As shown in \cref{fig:stat_and_eval_protocal}a, the two most frequent classes account for an average of $\sim$71\% of all images at a camera trap.
+In contrast, the two least frequent classes contain only $\sim$49 images on average, compared to $\sim$4,500 images for the two majority classes.
 Attempting to fine-tune a foundation model on such severely imbalanced, low-shot data inevitably introduces bias, amplifies memorization, and ultimately harms generalization.